GoogleChrome/lighthouse-ci/docs/configuration.md

 Run Lighthouse CI server

 Options:
   --logLevel                                               [string] [choices: "silent", "verbose"] [default: "verbose"] --port, -p                                                                                   [number] [default: 9001] --storage.storageMethod                                                    [string] [choices: "sql"] [default: "sql"] --storage.sqlDialect                            [string] [choices: "sqlite", "postgres", "mysql"] [default: "sqlite"] --storage.sqlDatabasePath               The path to a SQLite database on disk.
   --storage.sqlConnectionUrl              The connection url to a postgres or mysql database.
   --storage.sqlConnectionSsl              Whether the SQL connection should force use of SSL [boolean] [default: false] --storage.sqlDangerouslyResetDatabase   Whether to force the database to the required schema.
 WARNING: THIS WILL
-                                         DELETE ALL DATA                                    [boolean] [default: false] --basicAuth.username                   The username to protect the server with HTTP Basic Authentication.   [string] --basicAuth.password                   The password to protect the server with HTTP Basic Authentication.   [string]
+                                          DELETE ALL DATA                                    [boolean] [default: false] --storage.sqlMigrationOptions.tableName Use a different Sequelize table name.                                [string] --basicAuth.username                    The username to protect the server with HTTP Basic Authentication.   [string] --basicAuth.password                    The password to protect the server with HTTP Basic Authentication.   [string]
 ```

 #### `port`